OVGU-CoMe/ParaviewForMatlabFEM/README.md

 **PlotSettings** - It is a structure variable with the fields `PlottSettings.filedir`, `PlottSettings.filename`, and `PlottSettings.fileInfo`, where the first two fields are selfexplanatory.
 The third field allows the user to write additional information, meta-data to the exported .vtu file.
 The content of `fileInfo` will be added as comments to the vtu file.
 If `fileInfo` contains so much text that it requires multiple lines in the vtu file, `fileInfo` is a cell array, and the strings stored in the individual cells are written below each other.
 A use-case for `fileInfo` is for example the excitation frequency or step data associated with the given plot.
+If no `fileInfo` is required, simply write `fileInfo = "";`.